modo-lv/final-fantasy-4-checklist/pages/02_mid/03_dwarven_babil.md

   : Talk to every NPC in the office, including Music Room and Break Room.
 The [augment] will appear as a shimmering spot at the left wall of the Break Room.

 ## [Tower of Babil](@) [🗺️](https://steamcommunity.com/sharedfiles/filedetails/?id=317566256#407528) {#tower_of_babil}

-:w Cannot be revisited once completed.
-[Bestiary] entries **in bold** can only be acquired here.
+:w Cannot be revisited once completed. **[Flame Knight]** [Bestiary] entry can only be acquired here.

 :i There's a save point on B10 and B7.
-You cannot fully map B8 at this point.
+You cannot fully map B7 and B8 at this point.

 :::{:columns=small}